Range Map

 Overview

 The design rationale was specific.
-By the early 1980s owners wanted high-altitude pressurized comfort but were priced out of new turboprops.
-Piper’s response was to take the airframe already certified for the Cheyenne I, fit it with a modified Chieftain wing and tail, and substitute upgraded piston engines optimized for high-altitude operation.
-The result delivers FIKI certification, a 26,500 ft service ceiling, and roughly 1,190 nm range at a fraction of a Cheyenne’s acquisition cost, at the price of the higher operating complexity of any pressurized piston twin.
+By the early 1980s owners wanted high-altitude pressurised comfort but were priced out of new turboprops.
+Piper’s response was to take the airframe already certified for the Cheyenne I, fit it with a modified Chieftain wing and tail, and substitute upgraded piston engines optimised for high-altitude operation.
+The result delivers FIKI certification, a 26,500 ft service ceiling, and roughly 1,190 nm range at a fraction of a Cheyenne’s acquisition cost, at the price of the higher operating complexity of any pressurised piston twin.

 The Mojave was the last twin Piper built in Lock Haven, Pennsylvania before the line closed.
-Its single-year production run, the narrow buyer pool the type attracted, and the difficult economics of new pressurized piston twins by 1984 explain the small fleet and its current rarity in the resale market.
+Its single-year production run, the narrow buyer pool the type attracted, and the difficult economics of new pressurised piston twins by 1984 explain the small fleet and its current rarity in the resale market.
+The Mojave fits the owner who wants turboprop-style pressurised, high-altitude comfort and roughly 1,190 nm of range without buying a turboprop, and who accepts the cost and complexity of a pressurised piston twin to get it; it is the wrong airplane for a buyer who needs hot-and-high performance or a deep parts and service network, neither of which a 50-airframe type can offer.

 Key Features for GA Buyers

-• Pressurized Cabin from the Cheyenne I: The Mojave inherits the pressurized fuselage certified for the turboprop PA-31T, including its 5.5 psi differential.
-That maintains a sea-level cabin to roughly 12,000 ft and a 10,000 ft cabin at FL250, making long cross-country legs significantly more comfortable than any unpressurized PA-31.
+• Pressurised Cabin from the Cheyenne I: The Mojave inherits the pressurised fuselage certified for the turboprop PA-31T, including its 5.5 psi differential.
+That maintains a sea-level cabin to roughly 12,000 ft and a 10,000 ft cabin at FL250, making long cross-country legs significantly more comfortable than any unpressurised PA-31.

 • Cheyenne-Class Airframe: Sharing structure with the Cheyenne I gives the Mojave thicker fuselage skins, a dual-bus electrical system, and overbuilt landing gear by piston-twin standards.
 The Chieftain wing is strengthened and the span is extended 4 ft over the Chieftain, with fuel capacity enlarged to support transcontinental missions.